 High Level Activity: We believe in and support the studies that correlate the pursuit of high level athletics, with young people excelling in school, staying fit, avoiding drugs and alcohol, and building self esteem.

-Choices & Common Sense: We believe that children—with the support of their coaches and parents—can benefit immensely from the life lessons offered by participation in a high level soccer-learning environment.
+Choices & Common Sense: We believe that children—with the support of their coaches and parents—can benefit immensely from the life lessons offered through participation in a high level soccer-learning environment.

 We believe that winning is fun, however, winning with integrity is key.
 The same holds true when losing, when under pressure, when wronged, or when unlucky.
 Coaches and parents have the responsibility of cheering players on, while being under control, and maintaining the proper perspective—no matter what is happening on the field.